mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 MemoryError	      Raised when an operation runs out of memory.
 NameError	      Raised when a variable is not found in local or global scope.
 NotImplementedError	Raised by abstract methods.
-OSError	              Raised when system operation causes system related error.
+OSError	              Raised when system operation causes system-related error.
 OverflowError	      Raised when the result of an arithmetic operation is too large to be represented.
 ReferenceError	      Raised when a weak reference proxy is used to access a garbage collected referent.
 RuntimeError	      Raised when an error does not fall under any other category.
 StopIteration	      Raised by next() function to indicate that there is no further item to be returned by iterator.
-SyntaxError	      Raised by parser when syntax error is encountered.
+SyntaxError	      Raised by the parser when a syntax error is encountered.
 IndentationError	   Raised when there is incorrect indentation.
 TabError	      Raised when indentation consists of inconsistent tabs and spaces.
-SystemError	      Raised when interpreter detects internal error.
+SystemError	      Raised when the interpreter detects an internal error.
 SystemExit	      Raised by sys.exit() function.
 TypeError	      Raised when a function or operation is applied to an object of incorrect type.
 UnboundLocalError	 Raised when a reference is made to a local variable in a function or method, but no value has been bound to that variable.